MagnusBeng2/dtu_mlops_group_61/reports/README.md

 Now, we did not for this protect have branch protection rules.
 In retrospect, it would probably be most advantageous to establish rules inside the GitHub repository, making sure that push and merge requests wouldn't simply override the wrong files.
 However, we believed it would add additional complexity to project and since we were only 4 group members, we decided upon refraining from using them.
 All group members made the pledge to ensure to pull new updates before pushing, always ensuring up-to-date repository and no merge conflicts.

-That being said, it is the practice to construct branch protection rules, especially when being many developers on a project.
-For the future, it would be the best option to include branch protection rules in our repositories.
+That being said, it is definitely the practice to construct branch protection rules in one's repository, especially when being many developers work on it.
+For the future, it would be the best option to include branch protection rules for our future repositories.

 ### Question 10